MicrosoftDocs/architecture-center/docs/solution-ideas/articles/reference-architecture-for-oracle-database-migration-to-azure-content.md

 2. Use DataGuard to mark your OracleDB1 in Azure as your active stand-by.
 3. Switch your OracleDB1 in Azure as primary and set up your OracleDB2 in Azure as your standby to finish your migration.

+> [!Note]
+>
-* *Note*: This method only works when migrating to and from the same OS version and DB version.
+> - This method works only when migrating to and from the same OS version and database version.
-* *Assumption*: You are using DataGuard on-premises.
+> - *Assumption*: You're using DataGuard on-premises.

 ### Components